More than 750,000 still without power in Laura’s aftermath

 LAKE CHARLES, La.
-(AP) — Hundreds of thousands of people across Louisiana were still without power or water Friday, a day after Laura sawed a devastating path through the state, while the hurricane’s remnants carried tropical rain and wind across Tennessee and posed new dangers.
+(AP) — Hundreds of thousands of people across Louisiana were still without power or water Friday, a day after Laura sawed a devastating path through the state, and officials warned that basic services could be knocked out for weeks or longer along parts of the Gulf Coast.

-Flooding and tornadoes were possible as the storm, now a tropical depression, drifted north.
+Meanwhile, the hurricane’s remnants threatened to bring flooding and tornadoes to Tennessee as the storm, now a tropical depression, drifted north.
 Forecasters warned that the system could strengthen into a tropical storm again upon returning to the Atlantic Ocean this weekend.

-Laura was blamed for at least six deaths, and in the hardest-hit parts of Louisiana, the outlook was grim for evacuated residents eager to come home.
+The death toll rose to at least seven after Texas authorities reported that a 54-year-old man was killed when the Category 4 hurricane sent a tree crashing into his home near the Louisiana border.
+Six other people died in Louisiana, where the outlook was grim for thousands of evacuated residents eager to return.

+“We need help,” said Lawrence “Lee” Faulk, 57, who returned to a home with no roof in hard-hit Cameron Parish, which was littered with downed power lines.
+“We need ice, water, blue tarps — everything that you would associate with the storm, we need it.
+Like two hours ago.”

-Lake Charles Mayor Nic Hunter cautioned that there was no timetable for restoring electricity and that water-treatment plants “took a beating,” resulting in barely a trickle of water coming out of most faucets in the city of 80,000 people.
+In Lake Charles, Mayor Nic Hunter cautioned that there was no timetable for restoring electricity and that water-treatment plants “took a beating,” resulting in barely a trickle of water coming out of most faucets in the city of 80,000 people.

 “If you come back to Lake Charles to stay, make sure you understand the above reality and are prepared to live in it for many days, probably weeks,” Hunter wrote on Facebook.